EzeArinze/Group-4-frontend-footer/README.md

 ## Importing the Footer component into your project:

 - import Footer from './Footer'; into the App.jsx Component.
-- Place the <Footer /> component at the bottom of your application layout.
+- Place the Footer component at the bottom of your application layout.

-Once installed and imported, you can use the Footer component within your React application by simply rendering it as part of your layout.
+Once installed and imported, we can use the Footer component within your React application by simply rendering it as part of your layout.
 The component automatically provides navigation links and interaction elements at the bottom of the application.

 ## Code snippet: